 - They will list the top four priority issues/concerns/problems relevant to this data that they should pursue further.
+Again, the concerns/issues/problems must include the cause.
 They will describe the evidence in the case that supports the inclusion of each additional issue/concern/problem.
 They may include issues from Part A if they are relevant.
-This will count for 8 marks. - They will include a rationale for choosing these four, counting for 5 marks. - For each of the four- (4) priority issues, concerns and/or problems, they are to list a minimum of three (3)nursing interventions that would be appropriate.
+This will count for 8 marks.
+2 marks will be given for the correctly worded problem statement and all the evidence, partial marks are not assigned. - They will include a rationale for choosing these four, counting for 5 marks.
+1.25 marks are assigned for each of the four(4) issues/concerns/problems. - For each of the four- (4) priority issues, concerns and/or problems, they are to list a minimum of three (3)-nursing interventions that would be appropriate.
 They include a rationale for why these interventions are appropriate for this situation.
 This will count for 12 marks.
 Both the intervention and the rationale must be specific and correct to receive full marks, partial marks are not assigned. - 2.
-The tutor will mark the exams and the marks will be posted during Week 17. - 3.
-All students must pass this exam to achieve credit for the course.
+The tutor will mark the exams and all course marks will be posted during Week 17.